akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 ## Wrapping DurableStateBehavior

-When creating an `DurableStateBehavior`, it is possible to wrap `DurableStateBehavior` in other behaviors such as `Behaviors.setup` in order to access the `ActorContext` object.
+When creating a `DurableStateBehavior`, it is possible to wrap `DurableStateBehavior` in other behaviors such as `Behaviors.setup` in order to access the `ActorContext` object.
 For instance to access the logger from within the `ActorContext` to log for debugging the `commandHandler`.